tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

       "facetable": true (default where applicable) | false (Edm.GeographyPoint fields cannot be facetable),
       "key": true | false (default, only Edm.String fields can be keys),
       "retrievable": true (default) | false,
-      "analyzer": "name of the analyzer used for search and indexing", (only if 'searchAnalyzer' and 'indexAnalyzer' are not set)
-      "searchAnalyzer": "name of the search analyzer", (only if 'indexAnalyzer' is set and 'analyzer' is not set) "indexAnalyzer": "name of the indexing analyzer" (only if 'searchAnalyzer' is set and 'analyzer' is not set) }
+      "analyzer": "name_of_analyzer_for_search_and_indexing", (only if 'searchAnalyzer' and 'indexAnalyzer' are not set) "searchAnalyzer": "name_of_search_analyzer", (only if 'indexAnalyzer' is set and 'analyzer' is not set) "indexAnalyzer": "name_of_indexing_analyzer", (only if 'searchAnalyzer' is set and 'analyzer' is not set) "synonymMaps": [ "name_of_synonym_map" ] (optional, only one synonym map per field is currently supported) }
   ],
   "suggesters": [